tunr/slimsurveys-api-php/readme.md

 ### Create the Client

-Now with your trusty API key and fresh install, you can create a client instance.
+Now with your trusty API key, create a client instance.

 ```
 $apiKey = 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX';